Skip to content

 The Ask Kintsu chat surface with the question Which services are losing money right now, and a footer note stating every number is worked out by the price calculator and traceable, and that the assistant never makes prices up

 AskKintsu · AI layerThe AI layer answers in plain English but never computes money.
 Every number traces back to the deterministic pricing engine.
-The assistant reads typed RPCs, it does not do the math.
+The assistant explains the business, it does not invent the math.

 Reflection